 This innovative approach will likely allow for rational designs of vascular regenerative therapy against Alzheimer's disease.

-- Amyotrophic lateral sclerosis (ALS).
-Our team is testing a cell-based therapy for ALS.
+- Amyotrophic lateral sclerosis.
+Mayo Clinic researchers are testing a cell-based therapy for amyotrophic lateral sclerosis (ALS).
 Still in its early stages, this research uses adipose-derived mesenchymal stem cells from the patient's own body.
 These cells are modified in the laboratory and delivered back into the patient's nervous system to promote neuron regeneration.

-Multiple sclerosis (MS).
-While we understand much about the damage that happens to nerves and myelin (insulating sheath) during MS and how the immune system causes this damage, the exact reasons for the immune system attack are very poorly understood.
+Multiple sclerosis.
+While scientists understand much about the damage that happens to nerves and their insulating sheath (myelin) during multiple sclerosis (MS) and how the immune system causes this damage, the exact reasons for the immune system attack are very poorly understood.
 The lack of understanding of the exact cause of MS is a challenge for the development of effective therapies, and Mayo Clinic laboratories are working to better understand this disease.

 Protecting nerves and myelin from damage, or repairing myelin after it's been damaged, also holds potential for the treatment of MS. Injury to nerves and myelin can be severe in MS and is the major cause of functional impairments.
-However, spontaneous repair of this damage is sometimes observed in MS patients.
-We are actively engaged in developing therapies designed to stimulate this repair and thereby promote recovery of lost function.
+However, spontaneous repair of this damage is sometimes observed in people with MS. Researchers in the Center for Regenerative Medicine are actively engaged in developing therapies designed to stimulate this repair and thereby promote recovery of lost function.

-Antibodies that bind to myelin and nerve cells have been identified that protect nerves from damage and stimulate myelin regeneration.
-A recent study also has found that regeneration of the myelin sheath can be stimulated by small folded DNA molecules called aptamers.
+Antibodies that bind to myelin and nerve cells and protect nerves from damage and stimulate myelin regeneration have been identified.
+A recent study also has found that regeneration of the myelin sheath can be stimulated by small, folded DNA molecules (aptamers).

 - Parkinson's disease.
-Researchers are studying the genetic contribution to susceptibility to Parkinson's disease through the establishment of a bank of skin and iPS cell lines from Parkinson's patients.
-Having a cell line like this provides the ability to generate the cells that die in neurodegenerative disease, allowing researchers to better understand the genetic cause of this condition and perhaps new treatments for these disorders in the future.
+Researchers are studying the genetic contribution to susceptibility to Parkinson's disease through the establishment of a bank of skin and iPS cell lines from people with Parkinson's disease.
+Having a cell line like this provides the ability to generate the cells that die in neurodegenerative disease, allowing researchers to better understand the genetic cause of this condition and develop new treatments for these disorders in the future.

-- Multiple system atrophy (MSA).
-MSA is a progressive, fatal neurodegenerative disorder.
+Multiple system atrophy.
+Multiple system atrophy (MSA) is a progressive, fatal neurodegenerative disorder.
 The hallmark of the disease is glial cytoplasmic inclusions.
 The main component of glial cytoplasmic inclusions is alpha-synuclein.
 Aggregation of alpha-synuclein microfibrils leads to a chain of events, including microglial activation, inflammation, and glial and neuronal degeneration.
 The likely mechanisms involved include growth factor (BDNF, GDNF) deficiency, toxic cytokines and oxidative injury.

 Research focuses on the prevention of alpha-synuclein aggregation by drugs such as rifampicin or paroxetine; the use of mesenchymal stem cells to provide and deliver growth factors; and attacking microglial activation and the inflammatory response by agents such as intravenous immunoglobulin.

 Immune response and neuroregeneration.
-Our team is developing numerous approaches to attenuate specific immune cell types in central nervous system (CNS) inflammation and applying strategies to a variety of diseases, including inflammation developing in the course of stem cell transplant, gene therapy or factor-driven regeneration of CNS tissues.
+Researchers in the Mayo Clinic Center for Regenerative Medicine are developing numerous approaches to attenuate specific immune cell types in central nervous system (CNS) inflammation and applying strategies to a variety of diseases, including inflammation developing in the course of stem cell transplant, gene therapy or factor-driven regeneration of CNS tissues.

-We have demonstrated a therapeutic effect in reducing motor dysfunction and blood-brain barrier disruption in model systems of multiple sclerosis through the removal of antigen-specific CD8 T cell responses.
-By optimizing the imaging of neuroinflammation with high-resolution confocal microscopy, small animal MRI and the profiling of CNS-infiltrating immune cells using flow cytometry, we can isolate and phenotype CNS-infiltrating immune cells in vivo and visualize in real time the events leading to inflammatory destruction of nervous tissue.
+Studies have demonstrated a therapeutic effect in reducing motor dysfunction and blood-brain barrier disruption in model systems of multiple sclerosis through the removal of antigen-specific CD8 T cell responses.
+By optimizing the imaging of neuroinflammation with high-resolution confocal microscopy, small animal MRI and the profiling of CNS-infiltrating immune cells using flow cytometry, it's possible to isolate and phenotype CNS-infiltrating immune cells in vivo and visualize in real time the events leading to inflammatory destruction of nervous tissue.

 Spinal cord repair.
-Regrowth of axons (nerve fibers) is essential to repair and functional recovery of the spinal cord.
+Regrowth of nerve fibers (axons) is essential to repair and functional recovery of the spinal cord.
 Tissue destruction with cysts and gliosis at the site of injury forms a barrier to regeneration.

 Ongoing research is using tissue engineering with biodegradable polymer scaffolds (PLGA, PCLF, OPF) loaded with different growth-promoting cells (Schwann cells, neural progenitor cells, mesenchymal stem cells) and different growth factors (GDNF, NT3, BDNF) to bridge the gap, and to promote axonal regeneration and functional restoration in the spinal cords of rats and mice, eventually for future use in patients.

-Further, we are investigating the effects of exercise training and local delivery of steroids on axon regeneration and functional recovery.
+Further, Mayo Clinic researchers are investigating the effects of exercise training and local delivery of steroids on axon regeneration and functional recovery.

 Peripheral nerve regeneration and repair.
-Our team is developing strategies to expand the time window of opportunity and improve the functional recovery following peripheral nerve injury and repair.
+The Center for Regenerative Medicine is developing strategies to expand the time window of opportunity and improve the functional recovery following peripheral nerve injury and repair.